br-automation-community/mappView-CustomWidgets/mkdocs/docs/widgets_transfer.md

 ![](./images/transfer1.png)

-The file device USER can be used without any additional configuration.
-All other file devices require a file device configuration.
+All file devices require a file device configuration.
 The file device configuration can be found in the target system configuration.
+If you want to allow access to "everyone" make sure that the anonymous user also has the role of "BR_Anonymous"

 #### Properties